A memorable road trip to Gap of Dunloe in Kerry

-Gap of Dunloe is a mountain pass at an elevation of 731m (2,398ft) above the sea level, located in County Kerry, Ireland.
+Gap of Dunloe is a mountain pass at an elevation of 246m (807ft) above the sea level, located in County Kerry, in the peninsular southwest region of Ireland.
 May be difficult for those who get car sick.

 Can you drive a car through the Gap of Dunloe?

 The road to Gap of Dunloe is totally paved but in very poor conditions.
 The pass is 9.6 km (5.96 miles) long, running north-south from Dunloe to Hollywood.
 You need to be a very confident driver on single track roads, hairpin bends and tight bridges.

 How do you drive the Gap of Dunloe?

 Situated between two stunning mountain ranges, the road features very steep sections, hitting a 19% of maximum gradient through some of the ramps.
 The road is narrow, winding, and difficult for motorised traffic, so the most popular form of transport for tourists is the horse-drawn trap.
 But the road is so narrow that traffic between oncoming cars and horses can become surprisingly congested.
 It’s a difficult drive for larger vehicles.
 There have been fatalities over the years of cyclists.